MaiconD75/Express-Line-Backend/README.md

 ## What is

-A tool to manage your business deliveries and deliverymen
+A tool to manage your deliveries and delivery men from your business

 ## About